 SDN – Born on the Campus, Matured in the Data Center

 SDN got its start on campus networks.
-As researchers were experimenting with new protocols they were frustrated the need to change the software in the network devices each time they wanted to try a new approach.
-They came up with the idea of making the behavior of the network devices programmable, and allowing them to be controlled by a central element.
+As researchers were experimenting with new protocols they were frustrated the need to change the software on the network devices each time they wanted to try a new approach.
+They came up with the idea of making the behavior of the network devices programmable and allowing them to be controlled by a central element.
 This lead to a formalization of the principle elements that define SDN today:

 - Separation of control and forwarding functions

 - Ability to program the behavior of the network using well-defined interfaces

 The next area of success for SDN was in cloud data centers.
 As the size and scope of these data centers expanded it became clear that a better way was needed to connect and control the explosion of virtual machines.
 The principles of SDN soon showed promise in improving how data centers could be controlled.

 So, where does OpenFlow come into the picture?
 As SDN started to gain more prominence it became clear that standardization was needed.
 The Open Networking Forum (ONF) was organized for the purpose of formalizing one approach for controllers talking to network elements, and that approach is OpenFlow.
 OpenFlow defines both a model for how traffic is organized into flows, and how those flows can be controlled as needed.
 This was a big step forward in realizing the benefits of SDN.
 In addition to ONF, the OpenDaylight Project also aims to advance open standards and SDN adoption.
 The OpenDaylight Project’s goal is to offer a functional SDN platform that gives users the ability to directly deploy SDN without the need for other components.
 In addition to this, contributors and vendors can deliver add-ons and other pieces that will offer more value to OpenDaylight.]